Reading: “The Long Loneliness,” Part One

 I remember as a girl asking my mother why— why things weren’t better for people, why a few owned so much and many had little or nothing.
 She kept on telling me that ‘there’s no accounting for injustice, it just is.’
 I guess I’ve spent my life trying to ‘account’ for it, and trying to change things, just a little— and that is what I believe people like me ought to try to do: we’ve been given a leg up in the world, so why not try to help others get a bit of a break, too!
 (3)

 Yes, why not?
-I can’t speak for others, but for me that question is central to being a teaching a public education system and it is central to why high quality public schools are important to have everywhere for all children.
+I can’t speak for others, but for me that question is central to teaching in a public education system and it is central to why high quality public schools are important to have everywhere for all children.
 This exact sentiment is what always comes to mind when I read about cutting taxes that will result in decreases to public school funding.
 Why can’t people who have “a leg up” help out people who don’t?

 Dorothy Day begins the meat of her story by discussing “Confession,” an aspect of Catholicism to which she likens writing her autobiography.
 She then moves on quickly to describing her traditional, though generally non-religious upbringing, with a journalist father she rarely saw, in Part One, “Searching.”
 Having had a fairly normal Midwestern childhood followed by a brief and difficult stint in college, her consciousness was awakened first by her reading novels by writers like Tolstoy and Dostoevsky then by her involvement with or close witnessing of various early twentieth-century radical movements: anarchism, communism, socialism, etc. While working as a writer and journalist in New York City, she witnessed the junctures of political and social philosophies that focused on equality and liberation, as she also experienced the often-bohemian habits of people who wanted to lead free lives— that is, free of all kinds of rules and norms, some of which she describes but most of it not.

 Day’s storytelling about her formative experiences gets far more rich and impassioned when she reaches the chapter titled “Jail.”
-In this chapter, she describes her first ever period of incarceration after being arrested with a small group of suffragists.
-Though the term of imprisonment was brief, Dorothy Day had come face-to-face with the suffering, humiliation and helplessness that so many downtrodden people endure.
+In this chapter, she describes her first-ever period of incarceration after being arrested with a small group of suffragists.
+Though the term of imprisonment was brief, Dorothy Day had come face-to-face with the suffering, humiliation, and helplessness that so many downtrodden people endure.
 She writes,

 I would never be free again, never free when I knew that behind bars all over the world, there were women and men, young girls and boys, suffering constraint, punishment, isolation and hardship for crimes of which all of us were guilty.
 (78)